kaishin/redalemeden.com/content/posts/2011-09-15-thoughts-on-scrollbars-in-lion/index.md

 category: design
 ---

-Much like the [skeuomorph controversy]({% post_url 2011-07-29-skeuomorphism-in-ui-design %}), the iOS-inspired scrollbars in OS X Lion have been the topic of a heated debate in the Apple community.
+Much like the [skeuomorph controversy][skeuomorph], the iOS-inspired scrollbars in OS X Lion have been the topic of a heated debate in the Apple community.
 They have been [accused][siracusa] of causing a usability handicap by removing key information about the current state of the interface.

 ![Scrollbars in Lion](lion-scrollbars.jpg) _Scrollbars in Lion_